-The State of North Carolina continues to experience moderate, steady economic growth.
+The State of North Carolina continues to experience steady economic growth.
 Employment growth is improving as employment markets continue to stabilize.
-The state's economic growth is projected to keep pace with that of the nation as a whole.
-The state's unemployment rate decreased to 4.7% as of July 2016.
+The State's economic growth is projected to keep pace with that of the nation as a whole.
+The State's unemployment rate decreased to 4.2% as of June 2017.
 The main drivers of revenue, employment and personal income, remain stable.
 Employment gains continue to improve prospects for better income growth over the next few years.
-The state ended FY 15-16 with over \$450 million of revenue earmarked to the Savings Reserve, bringing the total reserve to almost \$1.6 billion, which is about 7.5% of the prior year General Fund operating budget.

-The North Carolina General Assembly passed and the Governor signed a 2016-17 Appropriation Bill that adjusted NC State University's state appropriated funds for 2016-17 as follows.
-The Appropriation bill included recurring state operating funds of \$1.9 million for anticipated 2016-17 enrollment change, although in future years the University is planning for only very gradual enrollment change that is focused on graduate students.
-The University received \$6.9 million for repairs and renovations for facilities and infrastructure, \$7 million for a 1.5% continuing salary increase and associated benefits for eligible employees, and \$10 million in additional tuition receipts from increases approved by the UNC Board of Governors in February, 2015 for the second year of the biennium.
-The University was allocated a \$10.7 million continuing and \$691,000 one-time state appropriated budget reduction for FY 16-17, which was allocated to campus.
+The North Carolina General Assembly passed and the Governor signed a 2017-19 Appropriation Bill that adjusted NC State University's state appropriated funds as follows.
+For the first time in over 10 years the University did not receive a reduction in state appropriated operating funds.
+However, the University is anticipating a reduction in enrollment change funding of \$6.7 million for FY 17-18, but plans to rebound in FY 18-19 with a \$6.9 million increase in state appropriated funding.
+The University continues to plan for only very gradual enrollment change that is focused on graduate students.
+The University received \$9.2 million for repairs and renovations for facilities and infrastructure, \$10.5 million for salary increases and associated benefits for eligible employees, and \$9 million in additional tuition receipts from increases approved by the UNC Board of Governors in February, 2017.